Jun 19, 2025reading time icon7 min

-What factors influence the value of a property?
+Key factors that influence the value of a property

 post image